Xtra-Computing/thundersvm/docs/intro.md

 Introduction
 ======
-In this page, we present Support Vector Machines (SVMs) and the Sequential Minimumal Optimazation (SMO) solver for training SVMs.
+In this page, we present Support Vector Machines (SVMs) and the Sequential Minimumal Optimazation (SMO) solver.

 ## Support Vector Machines (SVMs)